pad918/bike_power_calc/README.md

 * Create a graph over you power output
 * Calculate avrage power output
 * Calculate total burened energy (in kcal)
+* Display power data on an interactive map

 ## How to run
 Install all dependencies with: